EvolveWithProseeker/Proseeker/README.md

 # BresMaker

 Making BRES files is acomplished using the BresMaker.py script.

+BresMaker is supplied as a standalone Python script (BresMaker.py) for either interative use or pipeline integration and was written in Python 3.9.

+Packages required:

+    numpy
+    pandas
+    sklearn

 This script may be run in a pipeline or in an interactive environment by changing commenting on the below lines to produce ether a commandline or interactive version (24:34 in BresMaker.py as written):